danielbutts/express-passport-linkedin/README.md

   //...
 ```

 We visited `localhost:3000`, but the callback URL is `127.0.0.1:3000`.
 What did you register with LinkedIn?
-Go back to the developer console and check.
+Go back to your app's page in the LinkedIn developer site and check.

-We put `localhost:3000` there as well.
-OK - so let's update our LinkedInStrategy to fix it:
+You put `localhost:3000` there as well.
+So let's update our LinkedInStrategy to match:

 ```js
 passport.use(new LinkedInStrategy({